“I was able to graduate a semester earlier than projected by taking classes over the summer.” – Feona Shandrew, Child Development

 Continuing Sacramento State students

-Summer 2017 registration begins TBD for continuing students via the Student Center on My Sac State.
+Summer 2018 registration begins April 18 for continuing students via the Student Center on My Sac State.

 Registration is available on a first come, first serve basis so register early.